March 25, 2025

 I have put details below of each stage of my application which might be of interest to others.

-These are my personal experiences only; everybody's circumstances are unique and all applications are individually assessed by Immigration, the Police and the Ministry of Home Affairs (KDN).
+Please note: These are my personal experiences only; everyone's circumstances are unique and applications are individually assessed by Immigration, Police and Ministry of Home Affairs (KDN).

 For specific advice you should visit Immigration.
 You can also find out information and ask questions in the Facebook Groups in the 'Useful Links' section.